Sunisa Lee is about to try a new thing for an all-around champ: College gymnastics

 College is often viewed as a reprieve for elite gymnasts.
 They practice fewer hours and perform simpler routines.
 The focus shifts toward the team competition, usually held as dual meets, and gymnasts often say that switch makes the experience particularly enjoyable.

 Lee will head to the highly competitive SEC as the most high-profile gymnast to compete at Auburn, where she’ll be coached by Jeff Graba, the twin brother of her current coach, Jess Graba.
-About 25 years ago, the brothers opened Midwest Gymnastics in Minnesota.
+About 25 years ago, the brothers opened Midwest Gymnastics, Lee’s longtime club in Minnesota.
 Lee said she always wanted to attend Auburn because of that connection, even though Jeff Graba left the club in 2003 to pursue Division I coaching opportunities.

 The Tigers have finished the season in the top 10 only once, and Lee immediately will elevate the program’s potential.
 She’s already on a billboard with Auburn’s logo.
 In the past, Lee might have ditched her collegiate plans to turn professional after her all-around gold, but now she can make money while competing for Auburn.